bmilcs/odin-project/javascript.md

 Prototypes are important because they allow you to share methods across all instances of an object.

+`Object.create` creates a new object and it sets its prototype EQUAL to another pre-existing object.

 #### new Keyword / Prototypal Inheritance

 When creating a new instance of an object, the `new` keyword: